- ABMS Certification:

 Dr. Repaske was born in Madison, Wisconsin, but did most of his growing up in the Maryland suburbs of Washington, D.C.
 He spent many Saturdays riding his bike down Beech Drive to the National Zoo or to the Smithsonian museums.
 He went to college at Cornell University, then back to Madison where he earned his PhD in biochemistry.
 After medical school at Vanderbilt University, he spent a year in a research fellowship in human genetics and then set out for the University of North Carolina at Chapel Hill for internship and residency.
 He stayed on at Chapel Hill for a fellowship in pediatric endocrinology and got his first real job at the Cincinnati Children’s Hospital Medical Center, where he stayed for 17 years.
 He was recruited up the road at Nationwide Children’s Hospital in Columbus, Ohio, to be division chief, and after five years there he was recruited to UVA.

-After more than three years in Charlottesville, Dr. Repaske still enjoys exploring all of the many things to do, from hiking the mountains to exploring historic towns in the area to visiting the beach.
-His mother has a cashmere goat farm two hours from Charlottesville and he spends many weekends there mending fences, keeping the tractor running and helping care for the goats.
-His wife is a social worker at UVA, and their current youngster is a 60-lb Goldendoodle who is a bundle of joy and energy.
-Their human kids are grown, though no grandchildren yet, and have strategically placed themselves in great parts of the country to visit: California, Wisconsin, and Ohio.
+After more than eight years in Charlottesville, Dr. Repaske still enjoys exploring all of the many things to do, from hiking the mountains to exploring historic towns in the area to visiting the beach.
+The family cashmere goat farm is two hours from Charlottesville and he spends many weekends there mending fences, keeping the tractor running and helping care for the goats.
+His wife is a social worker, and their current youngster is a 60-lb Goldendoodle who is a bundle of joy and energy.
+Their human kids are grown and have strategically placed themselves in great parts of the country to visit: California, Colorado, and Arizona.

 - 2015-2020 Best Doctors in America® List